docsforadobe/illustrator-scripting-guide/docs/scripting/measurementUnits.rst

 Illustrator uses points as the unit of measurement for almost all distances.
 One inch equals 72 points.
 The exception is values for properties like ``kerning``, ``tracking``, and the ``aki`` properties (used for Japanese text composition), which use em units.
-(See “Em space units” on page 26 .)
+(See :ref:`scripting/measurementUnits/emSpaceUnits`)

 Illustrator uses points when communicating with your scripts regardless of the current ruler units.
 If your script depends on adding, subtracting, multiplying, or dividing specific measurement values for units